LEARNING AT THE MUSEUM

 We do, however, offer a range of Session Plans which can be used alongside or in place of a visit to the Museum.
 These sessions have been specifically designed to meet the needs of the National Curriculum and cross-curricular creative learning across history, art, english and science and can be downloaded using the links below.

 We also have a number of resources available for you to use at home, in your classroom, or with your community group.
-You can find these at the bottom of the Learning For Schools and Learning for Adults pages.
+You can find these at the bottom of this page.

 Drama session: This activity focuses on the ability to empathise and explores the reaction of the local people to the burns patients at the Queen Victoria Hospital, East Grinstead.

 Faces Activity: In this activity participants will explore what makes people unique and how everyone looks different while putting it in context with the story of the injured airmen during World War Two.

 Feely bags Activity : This builds on empathy while encouraging participants to think about what it would be like to lose your vision.